A woman swimming in the river fully clothed

 How could your flexible donation make a difference?

 For example, we continue supporting communities to build their resilience to future crises long after a disaster strikes.
-By making an invaluable donation to ActionAid’s Flexible Fund, you can help women and girls lead change in their communities today and in the months and years ahead.
+By making an invaluable donation to ActionAid’s Flexible Fund, you could help women and girls lead change in their communities today and in the months and years ahead.

 Surviving climate change – Hilda’s story